Boulder 4th of July Events, Activities & Guide

 Boulder on July 4th celebration

-Fire restrictions affect July 4th every year.
-Colorado’s dry summers mean fire restriction levels shift frequently.
-Stage 2 restrictions can cancel fireworks shows in nearby towns with little notice.
-Check the current fire restriction level for whichever county you’re driving to before making the trip.
+• Fire restrictions can cancel nearby shows with little notice.
+Check the fire restriction level for whichever county you are driving to before making the trip.
+Shows do get canceled.

-4–6pm – Rest, grab food, or wander Pearl Street Mall.
-Several downtown restaurants extend their hours on July 4th, and Pearl Street has a natural street-party energy in the early evening.
-The Hill neighborhood near CU campus picks up too.
+• 4:00 to 6:00 PM – Pearl Street for food and downtime.
+Several restaurants extend their hours on July 4th, and the street has a natural energy in the early evening.

 Chautauqua Park

-Chautauqua opened on July 4th, 1898 so visiting on Independence Day carries a bit of history most people don’t realize.
-The park sits at the base of the Flatirons and has 40 miles of trails ranging from flat meadow walks to serious half-day climbs.
-On a clear July morning before the heat sets in, it’s one of the best places in all of Colorado.
+Chautauqua opened on July 4th, 1898, which means this July 4th is its 128th anniversary.
+The park sits at the base of the Flatirons with 40 miles of trails ranging from flat meadow walks to serious half-day climbs.

-Best trail for a real hike: Royal Arch.
-About 3.4 miles roundtrip with 1,400 feet of elevation gain.
-The arch at the top is spectacular, budget 2.5 to 3 hours and don’t treat it as a casual walk.
+• Serious hikers: Royal Arch.
+3.4 miles round trip with 1,400 feet of elevation gain.
+Budget 2.5 to 3 hours.
+Do not treat it as a casual walk.

 Boulder Farmer Market